alari777/project-birdnest/README.md

 # Sprints

 I have decided to work on this project as if it is real production project.
-For this reason I have decided to separate this task on some sprints with clear deadlines in my head and clear understanding what happen on each sprint:
+For this reason I have decided to separate this task into few sprints with clear deadlines and understanding what happen on each sprint:
 - Investigation and choosing set of tools and the approach how to do this project.
 - Basic project skeleton: backend/frontend
 - Simple UI